smallboar/smallboar/README.md

 # 💫 About Me:
-Hey, I'm a Junior studying CS at the University of Washington!
+Hey, I'm a Junior studying Computer Science at the University of Washington!

 ## 🌐 Socials: